 - Temple of Poseidon: Located at Cape Sounio, this marble temple stands 60 meters above the sea level.
 Built to honor Poseidon, this temple has a number of mythological stories associated with it.
 Your Athens sightseeing will never be complete without seeing the Poseidon Temple.

 Adorned with diverse neighborhoods, you will never run out of options in Athens.
 As it may get a little overwhelming for you, here are some areas and accommodation options that you should consider.

 - Syntagma Square: Syntagma Square is the best option for you in case you are in search of a buzzing place that will keep you entertained throughout your stay.
 Some of the hotels to consider in this area are Hotel Adonis, Emporikon Athens Hotel, Hotel Grand Bretagne, etc.

 - Acropolis: Feeling like staying close to the Acropolis?
 The options here are the affordable Athens Studio, boutique Herodion Hotel, luxury Divani Palace Acropolis and so on.

 - Kolonaki: Another great locality to consider is the Kolonaki.
-Kolonaki is known for art museums, designer shops and boutiques.
+Kolonaki is known for its art museums, designer shops, and boutiques.
 The luxury Saint George pampers you with its panoramic view and modern amenities.
 You can also consider the Coco-Mat Hotel or the Athinais Hotel here.